egecansev/6dof_ik_3d_reconstruction/README.md

 - Supports:
   - **Analytical IK**: Computes multiple (up to 16) joint angle configurations for a given end-effector pose using a closed-form solution based on modified Denavit-Hartenberg parameters.
-  - **Numerical IK: **Uses a damped least squares iterative method to find a joint solution starting from an initial guess.
+  - **Numerical IK**: Uses a damped least squares iterative method to find a joint solution starting from an initial guess.
 - Includes forward kinematics, Jacobian computation, and validation.

 ### Note on Analytical IK Solver Accuracy